grihabor/biopython/doc/Tutorial/chapter_pdb.rst

-Disordered atoms are represented by ordinary ``Atom`` objects, but all ``Atom`` objects that represent the same physical atom are stored in a ``DisorderedAtom`` object (see Fig. `[fig:smcra] <#fig:smcra>`__).
+Disordered atoms are represented by ordinary ``Atom`` objects, but all ``Atom`` objects that represent the same physical atom are stored in a ``DisorderedAtom`` object (see Fig. [fig:smcra]).
 Each ``Atom`` object in a ``DisorderedAtom`` object can be uniquely indexed using its altloc specifier.
 The ``DisorderedAtom`` object forwards all uncaught method calls to the selected Atom object, by default the one that represents the atom with the highest occupancy.
 The user can of course change the selected ``Atom`` object, making use of its altloc specifier.
 In this way atom disorder is represented correctly without much additional complexity.
 In other words, if you are not interested in atom disorder, you will not be bothered by it.

 Each disordered atom has a characteristic altloc identifier.
 You can specify that a ``DisorderedAtom`` object should behave like the ``Atom``